atlanticwave-sdx/sdx-fabric/sdx-client/README.md

 - sdxclient reads the base URL from the environment:

-## Test (default if unset in config.py)
-export SDX_BASE_URL=http://190.103.184.194

-## Production
-export SDX_BASE_URL=https://sdxapi.atlanticwave-sdx.ai

-- If SDX_BASE_URL isn’t set, the package falls back to the default defined in sdxclient/config.py.
+- If SDX_BASE_URL isn’t set, the package falls back to production.

 ## Releasing (maintainers)